redolfosei/redolfosei/README.md

 ---

 Send me a message
-  - I'm open for collaboration, so feel free to send me a message.
+  - I'm open for collaboration and offers, so feel free to send me a message.
 You can also find me here.
 <a href="https://www.linkedin.com/in/redolf">
   <img alt="Linkedin" src="https://img.shields.io/badge/linkedin-0077B5?logo=linkedin&logoColor=white&style=for-the-badge"/>
 </a>